 Change of requirements:

-BSA revised the requirements for a portion of the merit badges each year.
-Most of these changes became effective on January 1 of the year published, although some became effective at specific dates.
+BSA revises the requirements for a portion of the merit badges each year.
+Most of these changes become effective on January 1 of the year published, although some became effective at specific dates.
 In addition to these changes in the requirements, BSA intends to rewrite and reprint 15 to 20 of the merit badge pamphlets each year.
 Obviously, it is important that each merit badge counselor have the most current set of requirements and pamphlet.